stm32ws2023/STM32WBA5xMOOC/WBA/wba_ho2.md

 Presentation
 ----!

-# Add application code to move to discoverable - ( Replacing code used in HandsOn#1 )
+# Add application code to move to discoverable - ( Replacing code previously used during part 1. )
 <br>

 ----